sanheensethi/notes/Graph/Readme.md

 6. **Tree** - A connected graph that doesn't have any cycles.
 7. **Degree** - The degree in a graph is the number of edges that are incident on a particular node.
 8. **Neighbour** - We say vertex "A" and "B" are neighbours if there exists an edge between them.

+## Degree of Graph

+1. Undirected : No. of edges connected to it
+2. Directed :
+    - In-Degree : No. edges comning towards node.
+    - Out-Degree : No. of edges going outwards from node.